Got It Tooltip

 User clicks any place outside the tooltip

-If several tooltips appear on application start, they are shown one by one.
+If several tooltips appear at the same time, they are shown one by one.

-Text width is 280px by default.
-The tooltip width adjusts automatically to make the right margin 16px.
+The tooltip width adjusts automatically to make the right margin 16 px.
+Text width is 280 px by default.